billwear/maas-docs/maas-in-thirty-minutes-5360.md

 multipass delete --purge foo
 ```

-Congratulations, you've just run a test VM with Multipass!
+Congratulations, you've just run a test VM with Multipass.
 Now it's time to create your MAAS and LXD environment.

 <h2>Check whether virtualization is working</h2>